Quick Information

 Participate in the Q&A sessions

 Want to pick the brains of LFC legends?
 Join the Legends Q&A at Anfield for a 60-min chat!
-Mingle with icons like Alan Kennedy, John Aldrige, Phil Neal, and Ian Callaghan, share laughs, hear behind-the-scenes stories, get in the nitty-gritty of match-day details while asking those burning questions!
+Mingle with icons like Alan Kennedy, John Aldridge, Phil Neal, and Ian Callaghan, share laughs, hear behind-the-scenes stories, and get into the nitty-gritty of match-day details while asking those burning questions!

 History of Anfield Stadium